Found a seal pup alone

 It's not unusual to see a seal pup by itself.
 Seal mums leave their pups very early on in life, when they're weaned at three to four weeks old.
 Here's how to tell if a seal needs your help.

-If the mother does not return within 24 hours, or you think that the pup is sick or injured – please keep a safe distance and call our 24-hour cruelty line on 0300 1234 999 or report here.
+If the mother doesn't return within 24 hours, or you think that the pup is sick or injured, please keep at a safe distance and contact us.

-- Please do not touch the seal!
-They can give a nasty bite, which will become infected by the bacteria that live in a seal's mouth.
+- They can give a nasty bite, which will become infected by the bacteria that live in a seal's mouth.

-- Do not allow dogs or other animals to harass a seal - it could be scared back into the water and washed out to sea by strong currents.
+- Don't allow dogs or other animals to harass a seal - it could be scared back into the water and washed out to sea by strong currents.

 - Never put a seal pup back in the sea as it may get into difficulty.